-- 6.8 Protest Procedures: The Purchasing Division's West Virginia Code of State Rules (148 CSR 1) provide participating vendors with the right to protest specifications and purchase order awards. - 6.8.1 Submission of Protest: Protests based on bid specifications must be submitted no later than five (5) working days prior to bid opening.
-Protest of purchase order or contract awards must be submitted no later than five (5) working days after the award.
+- 6.8 Protest Procedures: The Purchasing Division's W. Va.
+148 C.S.R.
+1 provide participating vendors with the right to protest specifications and purchase order awards. - 6.8.1 Submission of Protest: Protests based on bid specifications must be submitted no later than five business days prior to bid opening.
+Protest of purchase order or contract awards must be submitted no later than five business days after the award.

 The vendor is responsible for knowing the bid opening and award dates.
 Protests received after these dates may be rejected at the option of the Purchasing Director.